robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 .red[NSA Center for Assured Software]
 ]
 ???
-NSA Center for Assured Software was stood up in 2005.
-Their definition is similar to CNSS, but refine it to focus on **exploitable** vulnerabilities only.
+Now let's look at the National Security Agency's interpretation of software assurance.NSA Center for Assured Software was stood up in 2005.
+Their definition is similar to the one by CNSS, but further refined to focus on **exploitable** vulnerabilities.

-NSA does not develop software, they only test it.
-So no emphasis on engineering here as well.
+We know that NSA is not in the business of developing software, they testing it.
+So the emphasis on engineering is missing here as well.
 ---
-# DHS
+# Dept. of Homeland Security
 ## A planned and systematic set of multidisciplinary activities must be applied to ensure the conformance of both .green[software and processes] to requirements, standards, and procedures
 .red[Trustworthiness]: the absence of .green[exploitable vulnerabilities] whether maliciously or unintentionally inserted

 .red[Predictable execution]: provides .red[justifiable confidence] that the software, when executed, will function as intended
 ???
-Coming much later on the scene, the DHS definition includes elements from prior definitions, but adds a focus on engineering, vulnerabilities and justifiable confidence for a complex software property.
+Coming much later on the scene, the Department of Homeland Security definition includes elements from prior definitions, but adds a focus on engineering, and justifiable confidence for a complex software property.

-DHS wants to help its clients in the federal and public/private sector build better software.
+This makes sense as DHS wants to help its clients in the federal and public/private sector build better software.
 So their focus on engineering makes sense for their mission.

 ---
 # Academic Circles
 ## Secure software cannot be intentionally .red[subverted or forced to fail]
 The software that remains .red[correct] and predictable in spite of intentional efforts to compromise .red[dependability] ???
-Here is another definition from a publication by software engineering practitioners in academia.
+When it comes to definitions, academia usually has an upper hand.
+Here is a definition from a publication by software engineering researchers and practitioners in academia.
 Secure software...

 This definition sets up a pretty high bar for software assurance, which would be very difficult to attain in practical settings.